By Kerryn Burgess, editor, Our Community

 "My role is to work in teams to challenge, problem-solve, and help create positive outcomes for our clients, communities and people."

-Ms Vlahovic is one of four community treasurers awarded $5000 each for their organisations in the 2018 Commonwealth Bank Not-for-profit Treasurers' Awards.
+Ms Vlahovic is one of four community treasurers awarded $5000 each for their organisations in last year's 2018 Commonwealth Bank Not-for-profit Treasurers' Awards.

 The other winners included: